Impact Report No. 5: Enterprise Restart

 In addition, the ministry wanted to establish their program in Patterson and found a house owned by a ministry that was not using it.
 They asked to use it for a couple of nights a week and instead were given the keys to the home.
 They now have 15 residents living there plus beds for another 10 homeless people to spend the night.

-Enterprise Restart & Barnabas is a terrific example and testimony to the fulfillment of the Barnabas mission.
+Enterprise Restart's work with Barnabas is a terrific example and testimony to the fulfillment of the Barnabas mission.
 Because of the partnership with Barnabas, Geni as a leader and Enterprise Restart as an organization, significantly enhanced their ability to move their mission forward.